-Ingredients You Need to Make Italian Wedding Cookies
+Ingredients for Italian Wedding Cookies

-- Flour: all-purpose flour
+- Flour: I use standard all-purpose flour – nothing fancy needed.

-- Vanilla: ideally pure vanilla extract
+- Vanilla: A splash of pure vanilla extract adds depth.

 Italian Wedding Cookies are sweet, but not cloyingly so.
 If you're inclined to nibble on the dough (like I am), don't be alarmed when it isn't very sweet.
 The sugar comes in layers.
 You'll add a little bit to the dough and to the food processor when you whirl your almonds until finely ground.
 Then you'll roll your warm cookies not once but twice in powdered sugar.